-Honeypot is the “world’s first micro-dating app” where you check in to a location and meet people there and then.
+Honeypot [renamed ‘Thursday’ as of 2021] describes itself as the “world’s first micro-dating app”.
+You check in to a location and meet people there and then.
 It bridges the gap between online dating and meeting someone the old-fashioned way.

 Buzz marketing is any marketing strategy that creates a “buzz”, or organic conversation, around a brand or product.
 How you create the buzz doesn’t really matter, but it should be something that gets people talking – commercials, advertisements, guerrilla tactics, logos, etc.

 It’s a form of marketing with a goal to go viral online and generate word-of-mouth selling.